Frequently Asked Questions

 What about local backup systems?

-CrashPlan, a cloud-based backup solution, is the University’s preferred option for backing up data on departmentally-owned desktops and laptops.
-A license for CrashPlan can be purchased from the Software Store.
+Code42 CrashPlan, a cloud-based backup solution, is the university’s preferred option for backing up data on university-owned desktops and laptops.
+To install CrashPlan on a university-owned computer, please contact your primary IT support provider.

 Personal Computing Software